getify/You-Dont-Know-JS/up & going/ch1.md

 For some computer languages, this translation of commands is typically done from top to bottom, line by line, every time the program is run, which is usually called *interpreting* the code.

-For other languages, the translation is done ahead of time, called *compiling* the code, so when the program *runs* later, what's running is actually the already compiled computer instructions.
+For other languages, the translation is done ahead of time, called *compiling* the code, so when the program *runs* later, what's running is actually the already compiled computer instructions ready to go.

 It's typically asserted that JavaScript is *interpreted*, because your JavaScript source code is processed each time it's run.
 But that's not entirely accurate.
 The JavaScript engine actually *compiles* the program on-the-fly and then immediately runs the compiled code.

 **Note:** For more information on JavaScript compiling, see the first two chapters of the *"Scope & Closures"* title of this book series.

-### Try It Yourself
+## Try It Yourself

 This chapter is going to introduce each programming concept with simple snippets of code, all written in JavaScript (obviously!).

 It cannot be emphasized enough, that while you go through this chapter -- and you may need to spend the time to go over it several times -- that you should practice each of these concepts by typing the code yourself.
 The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc).

+**Tip:** Typically, you can launch the developer console with a keyboard shortcut or from a menu item.
+For more detailed information about launching and using the console in your favorite browser, see "Mastering The Developer Tools Console" (http://blog.teamtreehouse.com/mastering-developer-tools-console).

+Let's get familiar with the process of running code in the console.
+First, I suggest opening up an empty tab in your browser.
+I prefer to do this by typing `about:blank` into the address bar.
+Then, make sure your developer console is open, as we just mentioned.

-For example, try to type this (even though its meaning may not yet be understandable) and see how it runs:
+Now, type this code and see how it runs:

 ```js
 var a = 21;